remipadiath/SelfDrivingCarEngineerND-P1-Finding-Lane-Lines/writeup.md

 * Apply the gaussian blur to smooth the image.
 * Detect the edges using canny function from OpenCV.
 * Select the region of interest and mask it to remove unwanted information in the image.
 * Apply the hough transformation.
-Play around with parameteres a bit find the ideal fit.
+Play around with parameteres a bit to find the ideal fit.
 <br />

 ![alt text][image1]

 <br />

 * Draw the line on the image.
 Use the slope to determine if it is the right line or the left line.
 Needed to do a trial and error to find the parameters for the hough tranformation.
-To draw a single line, I gathered all the start and end x-coordinates and y-coordinates for the lines and used numpy polyfit to find the slope and the intercept.
+To draw a single line, I gathered all the start and end x-coordinates and y-coordinates for the lines and used the Numpy polyfit to find the slope and the intercept.
+With that information, I calculated the start and end coordinates for one long line.
 For the video, I applied the same logic for each frame.